ubitquity/Zoltaran_Speaks/README.md

 # Zoltaran_Speaks
-Open Source version of Zoltaran Speaks for community.
-MIT License
+The free open source (MIT License) version of Zoltaran Speaks for community.

+For the latest closed source game, play at https://ndao.org/arcade/games/Zoltarano_Speaks/

+Play other games at https://ndao.org/arcade/

+Copyright (c) 2026 by UBITQUITY, INC.